arkOScloud/genesis/README.md

 * [API Reference](http://ark-os.org/dev/genesis/api) - The big book of all classes and functions

 Once you have a plugin, feel free to let @jacook know and testing can be arranged.
 If the plugin works well and contributes to arkOS' mission, it may then be included in the central plugin repository.

-## Running outside of arkOS
-Genesis can be run on non-arkOS distributions, but there are a few caveats to be aware of.

-* The "first run" wizard should not activate if you run from the Github repo, as it is configured for an anonymous test user.
-Even so, if for some reason you see the "first run" wizard, do NOT enable the "Expand disk image" feature, as you may suffer data loss as a result.
-* The Network plugin is configured for use with arkOS or Arch Linux platforms that use `netctl` for handling network connections.
-This plugin will crash on other platforms.
-* All development is happening with arkOS in mind first.
-If support for certain plugins/core features is to be expanded to other platforms, that will occur after the fact, and packages may be made available for those platforms at that time.

 ## Acknowledgments